 - 1. All of the above shall be located a minimum of two (2) feet from the edge of the pavement (with curb and gutter) and shall be located a minimum of four (4) feet below the existing grade and/or edge of pavement, whichever is lower. - 2.
+Public utility lines shall be located underground along all new roads, and, at the discretion of the public works director, on all existing roads when serving new construction, excluding single-lot residential development. - 3.
 Paved roads shall be bored rather than cut for the installation of utilities.
-The cutting of all paved County roads shall require the approval of the public works director prior to the cut being made. - 3.
+The cutting of all paved County roads shall require the approval of the public works director prior to the cut being made. - 4.
 Any paved road which is saw cut to a width of more than twelve (12) inches shall be filled with a compacted base material to within eight (8) inches of the riding surface and with concrete to within two (2) inches of the riding surface.
-The remaining two (2) inches shall be filled with asphaltic concrete to allow for a smooth riding surface. - 4.
+The remaining two (2) inches shall be filled with asphaltic concrete to allow for a smooth riding surface. - 5.
 Any paved road which is saw cut to a width of twelve (12) inches or less shall be filled with a compacted base material to within two (2) inches of the riding surface.
-The remaining two (2) inches shall be filled with asphaltic concrete to allow for a smooth riding surface. - 5.
-Any dirt road which is cut shall be filled with a compacted base material.
+The remaining two (2) inches shall be filled with asphaltic concrete to allow for a smooth riding surface.

-G. Private roads may be allowed only by authorization from the board of commissioners.
+- 6. Any dirt road which is cut shall be filled with a compacted base material. - G. Private roads may be allowed only by authorization from the board of commissioners.
 Any such roads must be designed and constructed in accordance with all applicable County ordinances and specifications.
 Verification must be provided by the owner/developer at their own expense to satisfy the County engineer.